Q&A with Emerging South African Artist Chris Soal

 With him being named the overall winner of the PPC Imaginarium 2018 competition, Chris Soal is gaining much-deserved attention on the local art scene.

-This weekend, the Investec Cape Town Art Fair 2019 took the Mother City by storm and offered art lovers a wide range of works to admire from various artists.
+The Investec Cape Town Art Fair 2019 took the Mother City by storm and offered art lovers a wide range of works to admire from various artists.
 One of these talents was Chris Soal, who has been making waves in the industry over the past few years.
 Using found materials as the departure point for his works, Chris Soal creates sculptures that are foremost driven by formal concerns such as texture, light and form expressed in an abstract minimalist language.
 We caught up with Chris Soal to find out more about his work and his career.

 Did you always want to be an artist?
 If not, what did you want to be when you were growing up?

 I know that I was an incredibly curious child growing up and so I was captivated with many ideas.
 I probably went through about 20 different career phases.
 Some of the different dreams that stand out for me is wanting to be a geologist, a robotic engineer, a professional sportsman and - probably the most intriguing - I wanted to be a long-distance truck driver for a while.

 What’s the most memorable piece of art you’ve ever seen?